Free Services for Senior Citizens

 Food and Grocery Assistance

-With rising food prices, one of the best ways to bring your monthly expenses down is by taking advantage of grocery stimulus for seniors and food assistance programs that help seniors reduce expenses.
+With rising food prices, one of the best ways to bring your monthly expenses down is by taking advantage of the grocery stimulus for seniors and other food assistance programs that help seniors reduce expenses.

 The American Bar Association allows you to ask questions and have a lawyer answer them for free.
 Many law schools also have a pro bono program.
 Use this directory to search for pro bono programs in your state.